jonathanwkelly/BallFrogAPI/README.md

 ---

 #### Available Data
 Most of the Team, Organization, and Game data displayed within our app are available through the API.
-See the "Making Requests" section for endpoints and parameters.
+See the [Making Requests](#making-requests) section for endpoints and parameters.

 ---